Hkattelu/Hkattelu.github.io/_posts/2016-07-21-Should-you-go-to-a-hackathon.markdown

 layout: post
 title:  "Should you go to a hackathon?"
 date:   2016-07-21 08:44:00 -0800
-categories: blog other
+categories: blog Other
-tags: [other]
+tags: [Other]
 ---

 About twice a semester I'll go to a hackathon as a break from school to